nostrcg/.github/profile/README.md

 This keeps things flexible while making sure work items have enough backing to be useful.

+## 📝 Submitting Work Items

+We welcome new proposals and contributions.
+Please see [Work Item Guidelines](WORK_ITEM_GUIDELINES.md) as a potential way to get started.

 ## Get in Touch 📧

 For broader discussions, you can also join the [W3C Nostr CG mailing list](https://lists.w3.org/Archives/Public/public-nostr/).